-Any user of the Migration App that needs to migrate data from a network share.
+Any user of Migration App v 3.4.0 that needs to migrate data from a network share.

 This product is currently in Beta.
-We invite any Customers interested in joining the Beta program to engage Egnyte Professional Services for consideration.
+We invite any Customers interested in joining the Beta program to engage Egnyte Professional Services or their Customer Success Manager for consideration.

 CMM Agent service cannot migrate data from network shares in its default configuration.
 This is because the CMM Agent service logs on initially as the Local System account.

 By design, the Local System account has access only to local drives and cannot access any network shares.
 Therefore, when logged on as a Local System account, any attempt by Migration App to create a migration job that refers to a UNC path or a mapped drive as a source fails with an error.

 Network shares are accessible to privileged local users only.
 To access a network share, the CMM Agent service needs to be reconfigured to log on as a designated user account with access to a given resource.

 Invoke the whoami and dir commands in Windows PowerShell to confirm access.
 If you need assistance with that, view Using whoami and dir Commands to Confirm Access to Network Share Resources.

 We recommend operating the CMM Agent Service under the local user account from the very beginning if any of the network shares may be used in the future for data migration.